paquiteau/brainweb-dl/README.md

 - [Casper De Clercq](https://github.com/casperdcl/brainweb/) for the preliminary work and original idea.
 Check out his great work if you are interested in PET imaging and registration functionalities.

 - [BrainWeb](https://brainweb.bic.mni.mcgill.ca/) for providing this valuable dataset to the community.

+<p align=center> :star2: If you like this work, don't forget to star it and share it 🌟 </p>